 SOPHE is an independent, international professional association made up of a diverse membership of health education professionals and students.
 The Society promotes healthy behaviors, healthy communities, and healthy environments through its membership, its network of local chapters, and its numerous partnerships with other organizations.
 With its primary focus on public health education, SOPHE provides leadership through a code of ethics, standard for professional preparation, research, and practice; professional development; and public outreach (SOPHE.org).
-SOPHE is a professional organization founded in 1950 to provide leadership to the profession and to promote the health of all people by: stimulating research on the theory and practice of health education; supporting high quality performance standards for the practice of health education and health promotion; advocating policy and legislation affecting health education professionals.
+SOPHE is a professional organization founded in 1950 to provide leadership to the profession and to promote the health of all people by: stimulating research on the theory and practice of health education; supporting high quality performance standards for the practice of health education and health promotion; advocating policy and legislation affecting health education and health promotion; and developing and promoting standards for professional preparation of health education professionals.
 Reduced student memberships are available at the SOPHE website.
 The Pennsylvania Chapter of SOPHE (PA SOPHE) is the chapter organization promoting public health through education and bringing together health educators throughout urban and rural Pennsylvania and northern Delaware.
 For networking opportunities, join PA SOPHE LinkedIn.